 "That is right," Miller-Bowen replied.

-Meanwhile, the CVWD is planning to repair this Ion Exchange treatment plant in Mecca with $6 million in federal funds obtained by the county.
+Meanwhile, the CVWD is planning to repair an ion exchange treatment plant in Mecca with $6 million in federal funds obtained by the county.
 In addition to removing arsenic from the water, officials hope the new system will also lead to more affordable housing in the area.

 "Reactivating this treatment plant would allow us to increase the supply in our system to bring about the addition of affordable housing projects, around 600 units," said Castulo Estrada, vice president of CVWD.